sifrr/sifrr-animate/README.md

 -   `target(s)` - object(s) whose properties you want to animate, target is single object, targets is array of object
 -   `to` - properties with final values you want to animate to.
 -   `time` - time taken to animate (in ms)
--   `type` - type of animation (pre added: \['linear', 'ease', 'easeIn', 'easeOut', 'easeInOut']). type can also be a bezier array or function which takes x value between (0,1) and returns corresponding y value.
+-   `type` - type of animation (pre added: \['linear', 'ease', 'easeIn', 'easeOut', 'easeInOut', 'spring']). type can also be a bezier array or function which takes x value between (0,1) and returns corresponding y value.
 -   `round` - round off animated values or not
 -   `onUpdate` - this function will be called on update with arguments `object`, `property`, `currentValue`, doing heavy lifting here can cause laggy animation
 -   `delay` - (in miliseconds) number or function, delay before start of animation (in ms)